Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses

-{\bf Proof.} The restricted metastate~${\kappa}^{p,\delta}_{J,\omega}$ is a probability measure on Gibbs states.
-By the method of construction, ${\kappa}^{p,\delta}_{J,\omega}$ is supported solely on mixtures of pure states appearing in the support of the PBC metastate, and the renormalization of its mass guarantees that~(\ref{eq:1}) is satisfied.
-Lemma~1 ensures that coupling covariance, which now takes the form
+At any positive temperature, ${\kappa}^{p,\delta}_{J,\omega}$ as constructed above satisfies the three conditions for a translation-covariant metastate (but now depending on $J$, $\omega$, and $\beta$).
+To see this, note that by the method of construction, ${\kappa}^{p,\delta}_{J,\omega}$ is supported solely on mixtures of pure states appearing in the support of the PBC metastate, and the renormalization of its mass guarantees that the probabilities of all states add up to one.
+As noted earlier, overlaps are invariant with respect to finite changes in couplings, which ensures that coupling covariance, which now takes the form

 is satisfied.

 Translation-covariance follows because $\omega$ is treated as a random variable rather than as a fixed state; i.e., an event, which in this setting is a function on the spins, is evaluated in terms of its $(J,\omega)$-probability.
 Eq.~(\ref{eq:3}) is then replaced by